StarRocks/starrocks/docs/en/reference/System_variable.md

 ### enable_materialized_view_for_insert (2.5.18, 3.0.9, 3.1.7, 3.2.2 and later）

-Whether to allow StarRocks to rewrite queries in INSERT INTO SELECT statements.
-The default value is `false`, indicating Query Rewrite in such scenarios is disabled by default.
+* Description: Whether to allow StarRocks to rewrite queries in INSERT INTO SELECT statements.
+* Default: false, which means Query Rewrite in such scenarios is disabled by default.
+* Introduced in: v2.5.18, v3.0.9, v3.1.7, v3.2.2

 ### enable_materialized_view_union_rewrite (2.5 and later)